raspichu/VRC-tools/README.md

 2. Navigate to `Tools -> Pichu -> Disable and Set Editor-Only` or press the shortcut `Shift + A`.
 3. The script will disable the GameObjects and set their tag to `EditorOnly`.
 When toggled back, it will restore the original tag and active state.

+### Component Remover (Play Mode Only)

+This tool allows you to remove specific components or GameObjects from your avatar during Play Mode, while keeping them intact in Build Mode.
+It's ideal for cleaning up unnecessary components or testing without permanently removing anything.

+1. Add a new component to an object and select `Pichu -> Component Remover Play Mode`.
+2. Drag and drop the components or GameObjects you want to remove during Play Mode into the list.
+3. When you enter Play Mode, the specified components or GameObjects will be automatically removed.
+4. The components or GameObjects won't be deleted when building the avatar.

+**Note:** The tool provides a warning if you attempt to add a `Transform` component to the list.

 ## Installation
 1. **VCC Listing**
    - Go to [My VRChat Creator Companion listing](https://raspichu.github.io/vpm-listing/)